Healthplan Spain

 Planning for Long-Term Residency in Spain?

-If you hope to stay in Spain after completing your studies, it's important to choose a course that allows you to later transition to a work-related permit.
+If you hope to stay in Spain after completing your studies, it's important to choose a course that allows you to later transition to a work-related permit such as a job-search visa or a work residency.
+This only works if your course appears in an official, recognised registry.

-If you’re a non-EU student, having private health insurance is mandatory.
+If you are a student, having private medical insurance is mandatory.
 Your policy must:

 • Be valid in all of Spain